omerapp99/Storage-Management/README.md

 ![image](https://github.com/omerapp99/Storage-Management/assets/29839037/76311519-da53-469d-854e-5d6cf98c358a)

-TODO:
+Changes:
+- Removed the select button, from now each item will be selected from the list.
-- Adding the option to totaly delete an item.
+- Finally added the option to delete items!
-- Few code updates
+- Done changes for the UI, for much nicer look.
+- Added validation for new items.
+- Removed a lot of useless lines